 It’s that time of year!
-You will be able to purchase Sno-Park permits at SNAC Arnold Starting November 1st!
+Sno-Park permits are available at SNAC Arnold!

 For additional information about California Sno-Parks contact the Sno-Park Hotline at (916) 324-1222

 A Sno-Park is a snow-cleared parking lot with sanitation facilities and access to snowplay areas, snowshoe trails, and snowmobile trails.
 Three of California’s twenty parks are located within 30 to 45 minutes from SNAC.
 A Sno-Park permit is required for each vehicle parked at a Sno-Park site from November 1st through May 30th.

 Please note, we have a $10 minimum for credit cards, so cash required for single day use permit purchase.

 Located on Hwy 4, 44 miles east of Angels Camp at Spicer Road.
 About 25 minutes past SNAC Arnold on the right hand side of the highway.
 Features: Good snowplay; great snowshoeing and touring trails.
 Groomed snowmobile trails.
 Capacity: 40 cars.
 Contact USFS: 209.795.1381

 LAKE ALPINE (Alpine County)